mdeous/passtis/README.md

 ### Installing manually

-Make sure you've got all the dependencies installed, andopy the `passtis.py` script somewhere in your `PATH`.
+Make sure you've got all the dependencies installed, and copy the `passtis.py` script somewhere in your `PATH`.